HomeMy WebLinkAbout1933-05-23 278

 also that the Board would not insert an article in the

-'I;arrant asking for an appropriation.
+Warrant asking for an appropriation.
 The Board therefore

-voted that`no action should be taken requesting money for
+voted that` no action should be taken requesting money for

-the -Water Jlept. convention.
+the Water Dept. convention.

 Information was received from the Supt. of the Water